 A team of employees is working on a project when they hit a wall.
 It’s looking less likely that they’ll have this phase complete in time for Friday’s meeting with management.

 One teammate immediately contacts the manager.
 “The information we need won’t be available by Friday,” they report.
-“We’re looking for a way around that, but if you check in with us on Thursday, we’ll have a clearer idea of what to expect come Friday.”
+“We’re looking for a way around that.
+But if you check in with us on Thursday, we’ll have a clearer idea of what to expect come Friday.”

 This employee recognizes that their manager: